EU renews demand that Ukraine crack down on corruption in wake of major energy scandal

 “There is no question of Russian control over the city of Pokrovsk or of the operational encirclement of Ukraine’s defense forces in the area,” Syrskyi said.

-Also Thursday, Ukrainian used a new domestically produced cruise missile as well as other weapons to strike “several dozen objects” in Russian-occupied territories and inside itself, according to the general staff.
+In other developments Thursday, Ukraine used a new domestically produced cruise missile as well as other weapons to strike “several dozen objects” in Russian-occupied territories and inside Russia itself, according to the general staff.

 The FP-5 missile, which Ukrainian officials say can fly 3,000 kilometers (1,864 miles) and land within 14 meters (45 feet) of its target, is one of the largest such missiles in the world, delivering a payload of 1,150 kilograms (2,535 pounds), according to experts.
 It is commonly known as a Flamingo missile because initial versions came out pink after a manufacturing error.